stiliajohny/stiliajohny.github.io/content/posts/at-modem/index.en.md

 # Introduction

-It has been a while that i bought a SIM800L GSM modem, but i never had the time to play with it.
-I was always busy with other projects, but this weekend i had some free time and i decided to play with it.
+It has been a while since I bought a SIM800L GSM modem, but I needed more time to play with it.
+I was always busy with other projects, but I had some free time this weekend, and I decided to play with it.
-The most challenging part is to work with AT commands as ther eis a massive list to go thought.
-I found a great website that has a list of AT commands for the SIM800L modem.
-I will use this website as a reference for the AT commands that i will use in this post.
+The most challenging part is to work with AT commands, as there is a massive list to go through.
+I found a great website with a list of AT commands for the SIM800L modem.
+I will use this website as a reference for the AT commands that I will use in this post.

 # Hardware

-The hardware that i used for this project is the following:
+The hardware that I used for this project is the following:

 - [SIM800L GSM modem](https://www.amazon.com/HiLetgo-Smallest-Breakout-Quad-band-3-7-4-2V/dp/B01DLIJM2E)
 - [USB to Serial converter](https://www.amazon.com/JANSANE-PL2303TA-Serial-Console-Raspberry/dp/B07D9R5JFK)
 - [Jumper wires](https://www.amazon.com/IZOKEE-Solderless-Breadboard-Arduino-Project/dp/B08151TQHG)

-If the power to the SIM800L is enough, the on-board LED starts blinking.
-If it is blinking every second, this means it is searching for a network.
+If the power to the SIM800L is enough, the onboard LED starts blinking.
+If it blinks every second, it is searching for a network.
 You will know if it's connected to the network when it blinks every three seconds.
-If the LED blinks very fast, this means it's connected through GPRS.
+If the LED blinks very fast, it's connected through GPRS.

 # Software